Abraham Barak Salem

 Abraham ben Barak Salem (1882 – 1967) was an Indian nationalist and Zionist, a lawyer and politician, and one of the most prominent Cochin Jews of the twentieth century.
-Popular by his epithet of "Jewish Gandhi", he was known as "Salem Kocha" to the resident Jewish community of Cochin.
-A descendant of meshuchrarim, he was the first Cochin Jew to become an attorney.
-He practised in Ernakulam, where he eventually used satyagraha to fight the discrimination among Paradesis Jews against Malabari Jews.
+Popularly known by his epithet of "Jewish Gandhi", he was known as "Salem Kocha" to the resident Jewish community of Cochin.
+A descendant of Meshuchrarim, he was the first Cochin Jew to become an attorney.
+He practised in Ernakulam, where he eventually used Satyagraha to fight the discrimination among Paradesi Jews against Malabari Jews.
 An activist in the trade union and Indian national causes, he later was attracted to Zionism.
 After visiting Palestine in the 1930s, he later helped arrange the migration of most Cochin Jews to Israel by 1955.
 He stayed in Kochi for the remainder of his life.
+Some of his relatives and grandchildren with the name Regan Abraham who is renowned boxer lives in New York and also served in Israeli Army.

 Early life

 Salem was born in 1882 to a Jewish family in Cochin (Kingdom of Cochin), then a princely state in British India and now part of the Indian state of Kerala.
-His family were regarded as meshuchrarim, a Hebrew word used, sometimes neutrally and sometimes with derogatory intent, to denote a manumitted slave or her descendants.
-The Paradesi Jews of Cochin had arrived there since the 16th-century following the expulsion of Jews from Spain.
+His family were regarded as Meshuchrarim, a Hebrew word used, sometimes neutrally and sometimes with derogatory intent, to denote a manumitted slave or her descendants.
+The Paradesi Jews of Cochin had arrived there in the 16th century, following the expulsion of Jews from Spain.
 They discriminated against the meshuchrarim in their community who were relegated to a subordinate position in the Paradesi Synagogue in Cochin.
 Given the cultural differences between them, the Paradesi Jews and the older communities of Malabari Jews also maintained ethnic distinctions for centuries, which became associated historically with differences in skin colour.

 Brought up by his mother, Salem attended the Maharaja's College in Ernakulam.
 He moved to Chennai to earn his Bachelor of Arts degree, becoming the first university graduate among the meshuchrarim.
-Whilst in Chennai he also earned his law degree, the first Jew from Cochin to do so, before returning to practise as a lawyer in the Cochin Chief Court in Ernakulam.
+Whilst in Chennai he also earned his law degree, the first Jew from Cochin to do so, before returning to practice as a lawyer in the Cochin Chief Court in Ernakulam.